kiikode/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. Print the lowercase alphabets in reverse
 9. Print all numbers of base 16 in lowercase
 10. Print all possible combinations of single-digit numbers
+11. Print all possible different combinations of two digits